 He then spent six years with Edmonton of the Canadian Football League, leading the Eskimos to five Grey Cup titles.
 Moon then headed south to the Houston Oilers and started a 17-year NFL career.
 He later played with Minnesota, Seattle (1997 and 1998) and Kansas City.

 Despite spending his first six pro seasons in the CFL, Moon ranked third all-time in NFL passing percentage and fourth in touchdown passes at the time of his retirement.
 He was a three-time NFL All-Pro selection and was named to nine Pro Bowl teams.
-Since retirement, he has served as color commentator on Seahawks broadcasts.

 ED PEPPLE – Coach (Basketball)